vmware-tanzu/crash-diagnostics/ROADMAP.md

 * Standardization - ensure that script directives are consistent and predictable for improved usability.
 * Feature growth - continue to improve on current features and add new ones.

-### Features
-* Go API - ensure a clear API surface for code reuse and embedding.
-* Pluggable executors - make executors (the code that executes the translated script directives) work using pluggable API (i.e. interface)

 ## v0.2.x-Releases
 The 0.2.x releases will continue to provide stability of features introduced in previous release series (v0.1.0).
 There will be two main themes in this release:
 * Introduction of new `KUBEGET` directive to query objects from the API server
 * Start a collection of Diagnostics files for troubleshooting recipes
 * Redesign the execution backend into a pluggable system allowing different execution runtime (i.e. SSH, HTTP, gRPC, cloud provider, etc)

+### Features
+The following additional features are also planned for this series.
+* Go API - ensure a clear API surface for code reuse and embedding.
+* Pluggable executors - make executors (the code that executes the translated script directives) work using pluggable API (i.e. interface)

 ## v0.3.x-Releases